hex3961/BOOKMATE/README.md

 What if reading was just the beginning?

-We believe that experience > theory — and BookMate helps users turn ideas into action by combining reading, reflection, and real-world challenges.
+We believe that experience > popularity — and BookMate helps users turn ideas into action by combining reading, reflection, and real-world challenges.

 🎯 Our Goal
 As freshers entering our first hackathon, we wanted to build something that reflects our own journey: